davidtucker/davidtucker-blog/contents/articles/introduction-to-wintersmith/index.md

 wintersmith preview
 ```

 Now, if you launch a browser and go to [http://localhost:8080/](http://localhost:8080/) you should see the site live.
-In the background what is happening is that Wintersmith is running an <a href="http://expressjs.com/" target="_blank">express</a> server and intelligently deciding when to build the specific resources for the site based on what you are requesting.
+In the background Wintersmith is running an <a href="http://expressjs.com/" target="_blank">express</a> server and intelligently deciding when to build specific resources for the site based on what you are requesting.

 With this in place, you can go and change some content in the content directory.
 Once you change it, you can reload the page of the site and see that change reflected.
-This can provide for a very efficient workflow and authoring environment especially when paired with something like <a href="https://github.com/gruntjs/grunt-contrib-livereload" target="_blank">grunt-contrib-livereload</a>.
+This can provide for a very efficient workflow and authoring environment especially when paired with modules like <a href="https://github.com/gruntjs/grunt-contrib-livereload" target="_blank">grunt-contrib-livereload</a>.

 ### Building the Example Site